Helen-sew/kids-recipes/README.md

 * Bootstrap
 * CSS

-Project scope and implementation :
+## Project scope and implementation :

 Step 1 : initial set-up of app
-- set up a project folder and run npm init -y and npm install all the dependencies like express, jest, chai, method-override, mongodb, mongo-seeding etc
+* set up a project folder and run npm init -y and npm install all the dependencies like express, jest, chai, method-override, mongodb, mongo-seeding etc.
-- touch server.js to require and use all the dependencies.
+* touch server.js to require and use all the dependencies.
-- set up schema validation for database at MongoDB compass
+* touch recipeSchema.js and set up schema validation for database at MongoDB compass.
-- touch index.js in db folder to connect database with MongoDB
+* touch index.js in db folder to connect database with MongoDB.

-Step 2 - performce test driven development (TDD) at controller level.
+Step 2 - performce test driven development (TDD) at controller level
-Touch recipeReposity.js and individual test.js files.
-Require jest and chai in individual test.js and write test cases for the 7 restful routes.
-They are Index, Show, New, Create, Update, Edit, Delete routes.
+* Touch recipeReposity.js and individual test.js files.
+Require jest and chai in individual test.js and write test cases for the 7 restful routes (i.e Index, Show, New, Create, Update, Edit, Delete routes).

 Step 3 - Set up CRUD

+MVC chart here

-Home Route ('/')
+#### Home Route ('/')
-- update recipeController.js
-- create home.ejs
-- update route.js - res.render home.ejs
+* update appController.js - res.render home.ejs.
+* create home.ejs and add HTML and css.
+* update routes.js.

-Index Route ('/recipes')
+#### Index Route ('/recipes')
-- Update recipeController.js
-- create index.ejs
-- Update route.js -  create res.render  index.ejs  - to render all the recipes.
+* Update recipeController.js - create res.render  index.ejs  - to render all the recipes.
+* create index.ejs and add HTML.
+* In index.ejs, link each title to it's show page.
+* Update routes.js.
-- Add a link to the create new recipe.
+* Add a link to the create new recipe.

-Show Route
+#### Show Route ('/recipes/:title')
-- In `route.js` make a show route, be sure to follow the Restful convention
-- Update controller.js - create a mongo query and `res.send` your data as a string
-- upgrade your `index.ejs` so that each title links to its show page
+* Update recipeController.js - create res.render show.ejs.
+* Update routes.js.
-- Create a `show.ejs` and add HTML
+* Create a `show.ejs` and add HTML
-*  show the title
+  - show the title
-*  show the entry
-*  show whether the ship is broken or not
+  - show the img
+  - show the ingredients, directions, toServe and comments
- - add a link back to the index page
+* add a link back to the index page.
--  Update route.js - `res.send` to a `res.render` of your `show.ejs`

-New
+#### New Route ('/recipes/new')
- create a `new` route in your `server.js` - be sure to follow the Restful convention create new.ejs
+* Update recipeController.js - create res.render new.ejs
+* Update routes.js.
- Create the view, it should contain a form with the following:
+* create new.ejs and it should contain a form with the following:
-  - `form` with `action="/logs"` and `method="POST"`
+  - `form` with `action="/recipes"` and `method="POST"`
   - `input` type text for a `title`
+  - `input` type text for a `img`
+  - `input` type textarea for an `ingredients`
-  - `input` type textarea for an `entry`
+  - `input` type textarea for an `directions`
+  - `input` type textarea for a `toServe`
-  - `input` type checkbox for `shipIsBroken`
+  - `input` type textarea for a `comments`
   - `input` type submit

-### Create
-1. create a `create` route in your `server.js` - be sure to follow the Restful convention
- 1. just have it `res.send('received')` as the response for now
-1. use and configure `body-parser` in your `server.js` (note, this package was once separate, but has been added back in to express [more details](https://expressjs.com/en/4x/api.html#express.urlencoded)
-1. check to make sure it works by changing the `res.send` from a string to sending the `req.body` - it should send the data you inputted to your `new` form
-1. upgrade your data
-  1. change the input of your checkbox to be true/false rather than `on`
-  1. now when you check your `res.send(req.body)` you should see true/false rather than 'on/off' - the rest of your data should stay the same
-1. don't forget to `git add` and `git commit` your work, give yourself an informative commit message so you can trace back your work, if you need to

-### Upgrade your Create Route
-1. upgrade your code to create your log in MongoDB
-1. have your route redirect to the show page after create
-1. don't forget to `git add` and `git commit` your work, give yourself an informative commit message so you can trace back your work, if you need to
-1. Stretch: make a seed file and seed it

-### Edit Route
-1. Fill out your Restful table
-1. in your `index.ejs`, add a link to your edit route
-1. create your edit route in your `server.js`
-1. create your `edit.ejs`
-1. test it to make sure it works as expected (be sure to populate your form with your log's data)
-1. don't forget to `git add` and `git commit` your work, give yourself an informative commit message so you can trace back your work, if you need to

-### Put Route
-1. Fill out your Restful table
-1. upgrade your` edit.ejs` form to have the appropriate action and method
-1. create your PUT route
-1. First, just have it `res.send` the updated log and check it is as expected
-1. change the `res.send` to a `res.redirect` to your index page
-1. don't forget to `git add` and `git commit` your work, give yourself an informative commit message so you can trace back your work, if you need to

-### Delete Route
-1. Fill out your Restful table
-1. in your `index.ejs`, add a delete form
-1. install and configure `method-override`
-1. upgrade your delete form to have the appropriate action and method
-1. make your delete route in your `server.js`
-1. make your delete route delete your log and redirect back to your index route
-1. don't forget to `git add` and `git commit` your work, give yourself an informative commit message so you can trace back your work, if you need to
+#### Create Route ('/recipes')
+* Update recipeController.js.
+* npm install method-override and update server.js with:-
+  - const methodOverride = require('method-override');
+  - app.use(express.urlencoded({ extended:true }));
+  - app.use(methodOverride('_method'));
+* To `res.send` the `req.body` - it should send the data you inputted to your `new` form
+* Redirect route to the show page after create.

+#### Edit Route ('/recipes/:title/edit)
+* Update recipeController.js - create re-render edit.ejs.
+* Update routes.js.
+* In `show.ejs`, add a link to your edit route
+* Create `edit.ejs` and it should contain a form with the following:
+  - `form` with `action="/recipes/<%= item.title %>?_method=PUT" method="POST"`
+  - `input` type text for a `title`
+  - `input` type text for a `img`
+  - `input` type textarea for an `ingredients`
+  - `input` type textarea for an `directions`
+  - `input` type textarea for a `toServe`
+  - `input` type textarea for a `comments`
+  - `input` type submit

+#### Put Route ('/recipes/:title)
+* Update recipeController.js.
+* Update routes.js.
+* upgrade ` edit.ejs` form to have the appropriate action and method
+* create link to  `res.redirect` to index page

+#### Delete Route ('/recipes/:title')
+* Update recipeController.js.
+* Update routes.js.
+* In `show.ejs`, add a delete form with appropriate action and method:- `action="/recipes/<%= item.title%>?_method=DELETE" method="POST"`.
+* make delete route redirect back to index page.

+Step 4 Create user authentication layer

+#### To define user schema and perform user schema validation test
+* create validator folder > create schema folder > touch users.js - define the user schema
+* Inside validator folder > touch usersValidator.js - install and use ajv, import user schema and write validation functions
+* Inside validator folder > create tests folder > touch usersValidator.spec.js - to install and use jest, chai, chai-asserttype, import usersValidator and write test cases
+* Update user schema in Mongodb Compass.
+* Inside db folder > update index.js to include users collection.

+#### performce test driven development (TDD) at controller level
+* Inside repositories folder > touch usersReposity.js - require db and bcrypt to write functions to create new user and retrive existing user when log in.
+* Inside repositories folder > tests folder > touch userCreate.test.js and touch usersFind.test.js to require chai, db and usersReposity.js and run test.

+#### For new user to sign up
+* Inside controller folder > touch usersController.js - require usersRepository.js and usersValidator.js.
+To validate req.body (input from user) and if pass validation, create new user and redirect user to home.page to log in.
+* Create signUpForm.ejs which include form with "action="/users" method="POST".
+* Update routes.js to create post route and render signUpForm.ejs

+#### For existing user to log in
+* Update server.js - install express-session and require and use it in server.js.
+* Inside controller foler > touch sessionsController.js - require usersReposity.js and bcrypt.
+To write functions to render log in form, find username and compare user's password and to destroy session (log out).
+* Create logInForm.ejs which include form with "action="/sessions" method="POST".
+* Update routes.js to create post route and render logInForm.ejs.

+#### To design user authentication flow

+  chart here.

+Step 5 Heroku Deployment

+## Special Features

+#### myRecipe Page
+* myRecipe page allows user to view all the recipes created by them.
+This is like their own recipe book.
+They can edit,update and delete recipes as and when they like.

+#### Comment panel in each recipe page
+* allow users to add and delete comments.
+Partially done.
+At the moment user still cannot delete comment.

+## Challenges

 * Full MVC file structure
 * Full CRUD - 7 restful routes